psspowers/BlossomV2.0/TECHNICAL_MANUAL.md

 else                     return 75;    // Stable symptoms
 ```

-**Key Design Choice**: We use week-over-week trends, not absolute values.
+**Key Design Choice (Guilt to Grace):** We use week-over-week trends, not absolute values.
 A user with high baseline symptoms who improves by 10% gets a perfect symptom score.
-This avoids punishing chronic conditions.
+This avoids punishing chronic conditions - improvement is celebrated regardless of starting point.

 **2. Self-Care Factor (30% weight)**